Temporal Graph Classes: A View Through Temporal Separators: Restrictions of the Underlying Graph

-Without loss of generality we assume that there is no \nonstrpath{s,z}~$P$ of length two, because each vertex~$v \in V(P) \setminus \set{s,z}$ must be contained in any~\nonstrsep{s,z}.
-We can find such a \nonstrpath{s,z} by restricting the breath-first search of \cref{lemma:get-path} such that it explores only vertices which are reachable by a path which contains at most two non-column edges in the static expansion.
-Let $V' \subseteq V$ be a vertex cover of size at most $\vc$ for $\ug{G}$.
-The graph $\ug{G} - (V' \setminus \set{s,z})$ contains at most \npath{s,z}s of length two, because all remaining edges are incident with~$s$ or~$z$.
+Without loss of generality we assume that there is no \nonstrpath{s,z}~$P$ of length two, because the vertex~$v \in V(P) \setminus \set{s,z}$ must be contained in every~\nonstrsep{s,z}.
+We can find such a \nonstrpath{s,z} by restricting the breadth-first search of \cref{lemma:get-path} such that it explores only vertices which are reachable by a path which contains at most two non-column edges in the static expansion.
+Let $V' \subseteq V$ be a vertex cover of size at most $\vc$ for $\ug{\TG}$.
+The graph $\ug{\TG} - (V' \setminus \set{s,z})$ does not contain any \npath{s,z}s of length greater than two because all remaining edges are incident with~$s$ or~$z$.
 By our assumption, we know that neither of these \npath{s,z}s correspond to a \nonstrpath{s,z} in $\TG$.
 Hence, $k < \vc$ or $\I$ is a \yes-instance.
-It is folklore that if $\ug{G}$ admits a vertex cover of size~$\vc$, then we can compute one in~$\ON(2^{\vc}\cdot |\ug{E}|)$~time.
-The application of \cref{thm:fpt-k-length} completes the proof. \end{proof} Another graph parameter which upper-bounds the maximum length of a \npath{s,z} in the underlying graph is the \emph{tree-depth} of the underlying graph. \begin{corollary} \nonstrproblem{} is solvable in~$\ON(2^{\td(\ug{G}) \cdot k} \cdot |\TE|)$ time, and thus is fixed-parameter tractable when parameterized by $k + \td(\ug{G})$, where $k$ is the solution size and $\td(\ug{G})$ is the tree-depth of the underlying graph. \end{corollary} First, we provide a formal definition of tree-depth. \begin{definition} The \emph{tree-depth} for graph $G$ with connected components $G_1,\dots,G_p$ is recursively defined by:
+It is well-known that if $\ug{\TG}$ admits a vertex cover of size~$\vc$, then we can compute one in~$\ON(2^{\vc}\cdot |\ug{E}|)$~time~\cite{cygan2015parameterized}.
+The application of \cref{thm:fpt-k-length} completes the proof. \end{proof} Another graph parameter which upper-bounds the maximum length of an \npath{s,z} in the underlying graph is the \emph{tree-depth} of the underlying graph.
+First, we provide a formal definition of tree-depth.
+For more details, we refer to \citet{de2012sparsity}. \begin{definition} The \emph{tree-depth} for graph $G$ with connected components $G_1,G_2,\dots,G_p$ is recursively defined by: